 With Paid Memberships Pro, you can create discount codes in order to give your customers special deals and offers, and convert more sales.
-And with a little extra code, you can customize discount codes even further that the basics.
+And with a little extra code, you can customize discount codes even further than the basics.

 The core Paid Memberships Pro plugin includes robust discount code features out of the box.
 But there may come a time when you want to do additional things like: